Implementing LRU Cache like Building a Lego

 Before reading this article, you should first learn:

-However, if I then access the "Settings" interface, "Settings" will be moved to the front, like this:
+But if I then access the "Settings" interface, "Settings" will be moved to the front, like this:

-1. Description of the LRU Algorithm
+1. LRU Algorithm Description

-LeetCode Problem 146, "LRU Cache," requires you to design a data structure:
+LeetCode Problem 146 "LRU Cache" requires you to design a data structure:

-First, it needs to accept a capacity
+First, it should accept a capacity

 method to retrieve the val

 .
-If the key
+If key

-does not exist, it should return -1.
+does not exist, it returns -1.

 and put

 methods must have a time complexity of .
-Let's look at a specific example to see how the LRU algorithm works.
+Let's look at a specific example to see how the LRU algorithm works:

 // the cache capacity is 2